-At year end, amounts owing to the Corporation of the City of London (the "City"), an organization that has control over the Association, were \$220,009 (2022 - \$204,686).
+At year end, amounts owing to the Corporation of the City of London (the "City"), an organization that has control over the Association, were \$11,540 (2023 - \$220,009).
 This has been included in accounts payable and accrued liabilities on the Combined Statement of Financial Position.
-During the year, \$1,160,000 (2022 - \$101,371) was received from the City and recorded within grant income (2022 - miscellaneous income) on the Combined Statement of Operations.
-Included in accounts receivable is \$12,047 owing from the City (2022 - nil).
+During the year, \$86,624 (2023 - \$1,160,000) was received from the City and recorded within grant income on the Combined Statement of Operations.
+Included in accounts receivable is \$nil owing from the City (2023 - \$12,047).

 The Hyde Park Business Improvement Association Board of Management ("HPBIA") is an organization under common control.
-Through the shared Digital Main Street grant, HPBIA incurred expenses of \$17,765 (2022 - \$12,936) on behalf of the Association.
+Through the shared Digital Main Street grant, HPBIA incurred expenses of \$nil (2023 - \$17,765) on behalf of the Association.
 This has been included in miscellaneous income and member services on the Combined Statement of Operations.